We have been impact-led since inception.

 At Coromandel Coast, we have broken down sustainability into three critical components.

 By forging direct-trade partnerships we pay three to four times the C price.
 This higher price ensures farmer profitability and investment into better farm management practices.

 More than 90% of the workforce in our partner farms are women.
 They are often the chief wage earners able to send their children to top schools and colleges in the city.

 Agroforestry crop production systems such as shade-grown coffee preserve our planet’s ecosystems.

 Our partner farms are located in the Western Ghats, one of the world’s biodiversity hotspots – home to at least 325 threatened species.
 Our direct-trade farms maintain and monitor critical bio-diversity standards.

 In addition, our packaging is 100% plastic-free, our roastery and brick-and-mortar shops are powered by renewable energy and we are journeying to zero-waste by repurposing our waste coffee grounds.

 We source the highest quality green beans that India grows.

 We invest a lot of time into the process of choosing our partner farms.
 And once we choose a farm, we stick with them.
 Unlike other coffee roasters who are on the quest for the perfect tasting brew, we are on the quest for maximum positive impact.

-Here at Coromandel Coast, we believe farmers are true artisans and as a roaster, we hold ourselves responsible for translating the heritage and terroir of the Ghats, where our coffees grow.
+Here at Coromandel Coast, we believe farmers are true artisans.
+As a roaster, we hold ourselves responsible for translating the heritage and terroir of the Ghats, where our coffees grow to exceptional brews.

-With care and craft, we roast our coffees in small (nano) batches.
-This slow process is our way of paying respect to the farmer and his prized crop.
+With care and craft, we roast our coffees in small batches bringing out the nuances and complexities of Indian coffee.
+This intentional process is our way of paying homage to our partner farmers.

 Roasted coffee is perishable, and tastes best when consumed fresh, ideally within 4 weeks of roasting.
 We pride ourselves in being a roast-to-order business which means we never hold stock of roasted coffee.